Sein-Kim/TERACON/README.md

 ## Backbone network Code
-- The data_loder code and basic backbone network are refered to<br>
+- The code for the backbone network is referenced from:

   - https://github.com/yuangh-x/2022-NIPS-Tenrec